natario1/CameraView/README.md

 `CameraView` needs two permissions:

 - `android.permission.CAMERA` : required for capturing pictures and videos
-- `android.permission.RECORD_AUDIO` : required for capturing videos
+- `android.permission.RECORD_AUDIO` : required for capturing videos with `Audio.ON` (the default)

 You can handle permissions yourself and then call `CameraView.start()` once they are acquired.
-If they are not, `CameraView` will request permissions to the user based on the `sessionType` that was set.
+If they are not, `CameraView` will request permissions to the user based on whether they are needed.
 In that case, you can restart the camera if you have a successful response from `onRequestPermissionResults()`.

 ## Manifest file

 The library manifest file is not strict and only asks for camera permissions.
 This means that:

-- If you wish to record videos, you should also add `android.permission.RECORD_AUDIO` to required permissions
+- If you wish to record videos with `Audio.ON` (the default), you should also add `android.permission.RECORD_AUDIO` to required permissions

 ```xml
 <uses-permission android:name="android.permission.RECORD_AUDIO"/>